Game Development and Accessibility

 As stated previously, in order to have each team properly implement accessibility, they must have at least one member trained in implementing accessibility regulations, and preferably disabled testers who can ensure quality control over accessibility.
 However, this is simply not something viable in current labor conditions.
 Both the Indie and AAA game industries are struggling with serious labor violations, such as forced crunch time, sadistic labor practices, rampant backpay issues, among other issues.
 To put it mildly, outside of the largest studios, there is little room for accessibility unless a member of the team is specifically trained for it and decides to implement it into their design.

-This issue is somewhat mititgated by the existence of accessibility contracting services where independent contractors will help implement and test accessibility.
+This issue is somewhat mitigated by the existence of accessibility contracting services where independent contractors will help implement and test accessibility.
 While not particularly common in the video game industry because of lack of accessibility regulation, this practice is quite common in other software markets.
 However, this service can be prohibitively expensive to smaller developer studios.
 In addition, because each implementation is individualized, it atomizes the accessibility further and encourages inconsistent implementation across contractors.

-To mititgate the problem of smaller studios being unable to implement accessibility into their games, industry leading engines such as Epic Game’s Unreal Engine 4 (UE4) are integrating accessibility into their engines.
+To mitigate the problem of smaller studios being unable to implement accessibility into their games, industry leading engines such as Epic Game’s Unreal Engine 4 (UE4) are integrating accessibility into their engines.
 However, because this code is closed and under royalty contract, this obligates devs to use engines like UE4 that integrate accessibility.
 This forces capital in the direction of already established game engines.
 By eventually exploiting progression in both accessibility developments and legal protections for the disabled, the requirement of accessible gaming uses accessibility as a legal means to suffocate competition, thus enabling a market monopoly with currently existing engines.

 Because accessibility is privatized in this manner, multiple versions of accessibility exist where the end user is still subject to the UI hierarchy, and users must pick between implementations that are more suitable for them.
 This cuts off disabled end users.
 A great example of this effect in another tech market would be smart phones - because Apple invests so much in superior, heavily integrated accessibility, disabled people have to pick between a phone that they can use and the benefits that Android provides.